NebulasRay: Development and release

 The characters in NebulasRay were created as 3D models and then converted into 2D sprites.

 NebulasRay was developed by the same team of Namco employees that designed the scrolling shooter Fighter & Attacker (1992).
 They chose to create another shooter because they were unsatisfied with the quality of the genre at the time and want to improve on faults present in their previous game.
 The development of NebulasRay began in 1993 and lasted for 8 months.
 It was programmed for the Namco NB-1 arcade system, which lacked the ability to produce 3D graphics.
 As a workaround, the team used pre-rendering to convert 3D models into 2D sprites, thus creating the illusion of a 3D game.
 The idea was suggested by a staff member that thought it would make the game more realistic than what sprite-based games could accomplish.
 Namco created the models on Macintosh computers using the same rendering and texture-mapping techniques it used for Ridge Racer (1993) and Cyber Sled (1993).
 The soundtrack was composed by Masahiro Fukuzawa and Takayuki Ishikawa, who wanted its music to feel empowering and thrilling for players.

 NebulasRay was released in Japan in March 1994.
 In advertising material, Namco highlighted its pre-rendered graphics and two-player simultaneous play.
 It was released midway in the year in North America and was later demonstrated at the American Amusement Machine Association (AAMA) tradeshow in Illinois.
 Victor Entertainment released its soundtrack in July as the thirteenth volume in its Namco Game Sound Express series.
 Original NebulasRay arcade boards are now rare and collectible.

-On May 15, 2025, the game saw its first official worldwide home console release by Hamster Corporation as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on May 15, 2025.